Tug-of-war between idioms' figurative and literal interpretations in LLMs: Limitations

 \section{Limitations}

 While causal tracing methods have been widely used in recent work~\cite{geva2023dissecting, dar2022analyzing, meng2022locating, heimersheim2404use, nanda2023progress}, they only approximate the actual information stored in activations.
 Moreover, knocking out or replacing the activations can lead the model to out-of-distribution behaviors and cast doubt on the robustness of any interpretability claim.
-Our study is limited to LLama3.2-1B-base model, which is much smaller than the current state-of-the-art transformers, scaling these analyses to larger models remains an open challenge.
-Also, we simplify idiom processing by excluding context, even though context critically shapes idiomatic meaning.
-Altogether, these factors limit the generalizability of our results.